Uniminutoarduino/DSCBlocksV2/README.md

 Any change in the code (generator or blocks) must be reconfigurated in Blockly.
 To do this, save the file and click in Python Script Build.py (src\controllyv2\BlocklyOPt\build.py).
 You must have a internet connection and Python version 2.7 or higher.

+Don't forget in order to compile Blockly, the closure library folder, see the following link: https://developers.google.com/blockly/guides/modify/web/closure

 ## Learning Materials

 The learning materials can be found in the following link: